gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## PNP and NPN transistors

 1. Following the diagram below, solder the s8550D PNP transistor into the through hole (mis-) labelled 2N8550 on the front face of the controller PCB.
+When inserting the transistor's pins into the through holes, be sure to orient the transistors so the flat face matches the silk screen on the PCB as held by the tweezers in the picture.
 ![4-controllerpcb](../img/controllerpcb/4-controllerpcb.webp)
 1. Following the diagram below, solder the 2N2222A PNP transistor into the though hole labelled 2N2222 on the front face of the controller PCB.
 ![5-controllerpcb](../img/controllerpcb/5-controllerpcb.webp)

 ## Headers for the Pico and PicoW

 On the back side of the PCB, place the four 20 pin headers into the through holes for **RASP1** and **RASP2**.
 Carefully turn over the PCB while keeping the 20 pin headers in the through holes.
 Level the PCB and adjust the two 20 pin headers so they are perpendicular to the PCB.
+To keep the headers perpendicular to the PCB, you can provide a temporary solder onto a pin or use a jig.
 Solder the pins once in place.
-Snip all 40 of the pins flush, resolder each to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
+Snip all the pins flush, resolder each to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![11-controllerpcb](../img/controllerpcb/11-controllerpcb.webp)

 ## Surface mount resistors

-On the back side of the PCB, solder the two 10kΩ resistors onto the pads marked **R2 10k** and **R3 10k** located between the top and bottom rows of teh 20-pin headers.
+On the back side of the PCB, solder the two 10kΩ resistors onto the pads marked **R2 10k** and **R3 10k** located between the top and bottom rows of the 20-pin headers.
+Soldering surface mount components require a slightly different skill than through hole soldering as you'll need to use tweezers to center the resistor over the pads and apply a minimal amount of solder.
+There are several online tutorials on how to solder surface mount compontents using a soldering iron and tweezers.
 ![12-controllerpcb](../img/controllerpcb/12-controllerpcb.webp)

 ## Install Six, two port (2P) Terminal Block Connectors